George Furth: Life and career

 Furth was born in Chicago, Illinois, the son of George and Evelyn (née Tuerk) Schweinfurth.
 He was of German and Irish ancestry, and was raised as a Christian Scientist.
-He received a bachelor of science in speech at Northwestern University in 1954 and received his master's degree from Columbia University.
+He received a Bachelor of Science in speech at Northwestern University in 1954 and received his master's degree from Columbia University.

 A life member of the Actors Studio, Furth made his Broadway debut as an actor in the 1961 play A Cook for Mr. General, followed by the musical Hot Spot two years later.
 He was also known for his collaborations with Stephen Sondheim: the highly successful Company, the ill-fated Merrily We Roll Along, and the equally ill-fated drama Getting Away with Murder.
 Furth wrote the plays Twigs, The Supporting Cast, and Precious Sons as well as the book for the Kander and Ebb musical The Act.

 One of Furth's latter writing projects was a foray into an area where he had not previously explored.
 He wrote the lyrics for a musical revue, with music by Doug Katsaros.
 Furth and Katsaros shaped the work with San Francisco director Mike Ward into The End-a new musical revue.
 The piece was performed at San Francisco's New Conservatory Theatre Center during the summer of 2004 and was billed as a "Pre-U.S. Tour Workshop Production".
 The piece was reworked twice, with the title changing to Last Call and Happy Hour, respectively.

-Frequently cast as a bespectacled, ineffectual milquetoast, Furth appeared in The Boston Strangler, Butch Cassidy and the Sundance Kid (as a devoted railroad employee travelling in the car that contains the safe that Butch and his gang twice rob), Myra Breckinridge, Blazing Saddles, Shampoo (as a bank officer dealing with Warren Beatty’s character’s loan request), Oh, God! (as a newspaper editor who refuses to publicize John Denver’s character’s claims that God has communicated with him), The Cannonball Run, The Man with Two Brains, and Bulworth.
-His many television credits include Mary Hartman, Mary Hartman; Tammy; McHale's Navy; Ironside; I Dream of Jeannie; That Girl; Green Acres; The Monkees; Batman; The Odd Couple; Bonanza; Happy Days; All in the Family; Murphy Brown; L.A.
-Law; Dr. Quinn, Medicine Woman; Murder, She Wrote; Little House on the Prairie; Love, American Style; Adam-12; F Troop; and the 1980 TV movie The Scarlett O'Hara War, in which he portrayed George Cukor.
-He was a regular in the cast of the short-lived 1976 sitcom The Dumplings.
+Television

+He began working in television in 1962 under contract to Revue, Universal's TV division, and was frequently cast as an ineffectual milquetoast or a nervous functionary.
+While at Revue, Furth was signed by producer Edward Montagne for a featured role in an episode of McHale's Navy called "The Dart-Gun Wedding".
+This landed him a regular featured role in Montagne's McHale's Navy spinoff Broadside, as Lt.
+Beasley, the commander's ambitious adjutant.
+After that series ran its course, Universal renewed Furth's contract and reassigned him to a new series, Tammy.
+He was a fixture in situation comedies of the 1960s -- "being tagged as a young Paul Lynde" -- in such popular shows as I Dream of Jeannie, That Girl, Green Acres, The Monkees, Batman; The Odd Couple; Love, American Style; and F Troop.
+His other continuing sitcom role was in the short-lived 1976 series The Dumplings.

+He also played character roles in Laredo (in which he played eight parts, as a quick-change artist), Bonanza, Adam-12, and Little House on the Prairie.

 He adapted his play Twigs as a 1975 television production, starring Carol Burnett.

-He also worked as a voice actor in several episodes of the animated television series The Adventures of Don Coyote and Sancho Panda for Hanna-Barbera Productions.
+In the 1980 TV movie The Scarlett O'Hara War, concerning the casting for Gone with the Wind, he portrayed director George Cukor.